DennisOSRM/hms-mqtt-publisher/ha-hoymiles-wifi-addon-nightly/README.md

 ## Known limitations

 - One can only fetch updates approximately twice per minute.
 The inverter firmware seems to implement a mandatory wait period of a little more than 30 seconds.
-If one makes a request within 30 seconds of the previous one, then the inverter will reply with the previous reading and restart the countdown.
+If one makes a request within 30 seconds of the previous one, the inverter will reply with the previous reading and restart the countdown.
 It will also not send updated values to S-Miles Cloud if this happens.

 - The tools was developed for (and with an) HMS-800W-T2.
 It may work with the other inverters from the series, but is untested at the time of writing